Developer & Data MCP Servers: Connect Your AI to Retool, Codacy, Checkly, BigQuery, Matillion, and More

 Connect: Sentry MCP in our App Catalog →

-Real-world workflow: During an incident, your SRE asks: “Show me CPU utilization for the API cluster over the last 6 hours.
-Also search logs for ‘timeout’ in the payment service.”
-The AI queries both simultaneously: “CPU: stable at 45% until 2PM, spiked to 92% at 2:34PM, currently 88%.
-Logs: 147 timeout entries in payment-service since 2:30PM, p99 latency: 4.2s (normal: 200ms).”
+During an active latency spike, you can prompt: “Show me CPU utilization for the API cluster over the last 6 hours.
+Also search logs for ‘timeout’ errors in the payment service.”
+The agent queries both logs and metrics to deliver a unified diagnostic.

 Example prompts: